dweinstein/dweinstein/README.md

 * 🤖 Experienced with various development tools and platforms, always eager to learn and adopt new technologies.
 * 🌉 Skilled in fostering collaboration and building strong relationships with team members and stakeholders.
 * 📈 Passionate about entrepreneurship and exploring new business opportunities.

-### 🌐 Connect With Me
-* 📧 Feel free to reach out to me on [LinkedIn](http://linkedin.com/in/dweinst) for any collaboration or inquiries.
-* 🌟 You can also follow me on Twitter at @insitusec for updates and insights.

-### 🎯 Quick Facts
-* 😄 Pronouns: he/him
-* 📍 Current Location: Florida, USA